Women in the workforce: Occupational safety and health

 Women tend to have different occupational hazards and health issues than men in the workplace.
 Women get carpal tunnel syndrome, tendonitis, anxiety disorders, stress, respiratory diseases, and infectious diseases due to their work at higher rates than men.
 The reasons for these differences may be differences in biology or in the work that women are performing.
 Women's higher rates of job-related stress may be due to the fact that women are often caregivers at home and do contingent work and contract work at a much higher rate than men.
 Another significant occupational hazard for women is homicide, which was the second most frequent cause of death on the job for women in 2011, making up 26% of workplace deaths in women.
 Immigrant women are at higher risk for occupational injury than native-born women in the United States, due to higher rates of employment in dangerous industries.

 Women are at lower risk for work-related death than men.
 However, personal protective equipment is usually designed for typical male proportions, which can create hazards for women who have ill-fitting equipment.
 Women are less likely to report an occupational injury than men.

+Time poverty heightens the risk for depression, inflated BMI, and cardiovascular disease in women.

 Research is ongoing into occupational hazards that may be specific to women.
 Of particular interest are potential environmental causes of breast cancer and cervical cancer.
 Sexual harassment is an occupational hazard for many women, and can cause serious negative symptoms including anxiety, depression, nausea, headache, insomnia, and feelings of low self-esteem and alienation.
 Women are also at higher risk for occupational stress, which can be caused by balancing roles as a parent or caregiver with work.